 After passivation, part cleaning or other chemical processes, the passivation acid, the alkaline cleaners, and other chemicals cannot be re-used but also cannot be disposed of until they are neutralized to a suitable pH level.

 Requirements vary by chemistry and municipality, but commonly a pH between 6 and 10 is acceptable for disposal into facility drains and sewer assuming there are no hazardous wastes within the used chemistry.

 Acid Neutralization Process

-Neutralization of a passivation acid such as citric acid or nitric acid typically requires neutralization with a base or alkaline solution like soda ash, sodium hydroxide or similar.
+Neutralization of a passivation acid such as citric acid or nitric acid typically requires an acid neutralization tank with a base or alkaline solution like soda ash, sodium hydroxide or similar.
 Determining the amount of base to add to the passivation solution can take a lot of time to determine and mix.

 Base / Alkaline Neutralization Process

 Neutralization of an alkaline solution like one used for part cleaning typically requires neutralization with an acid such as phosphoric and similar acids.
 Determining the amount of acid to add to the alkaline solution can take a lot of time to determine and mix.

 Automated Chemical Solutions Neutralization Wet Processing Cart